Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 Point Lobos State Park

 My last stop on Highway 1 was Point Lobos State Park.
-This park is usually crowded on the weekends so I took advantage of being there relatively early and midweek in springtime to stop at one of my favorite state parks.
-I was just at Point Lobos recently and I didn’t have a lot of time so I just did short hikes at Whaler’s Cove and China Cove.
-The park even smells great, but you will want to stay on the trails as poison oak was plentiful just off the trail.
+This park is usually crowded on the weekends, so I took advantage of being there relatively early and midweek in springtime to stop at one of my favorite state parks.
+I recently visited Point Lobos, but I didn’t have a lot of time, so I took short hikes at Whaler’s Cove and China Cove.
+The park even smells great, but you’ll want to stay on the trails, as poison oak is plentiful just off the trail.

 Lover's Point - Pacific Grove